michaelshiloh/NetworkEverything/schedule.md

 	in **Designing Connected Products**.
 	Don't be alarmed by the quantity, it goes pretty quickly.
 But do start now so that you finish in time.

+#### Tuesday 23 April 2019 11:50 - 1:05

+1. Show your soldering practice work
+1. Discuss readings
+1. Break into groups
+	1. Define a product
+		1. What is the value proposition?
+What problem does it solve? (pg.
+112)
+		1. What is the target market? (pg.
+121)
+		1. Is it a product or a tool?
+Is it a service? (pg.
+124)
+			1. Summary (pg.
+149)
+		1. Define the actors and stakeholders (pg.
+154, 157, 159)
+		1. What is the context? (pg 162-168
+	1. Research
+		1. What questions would you ask in an interview? (pg.
+171)
+		1. How would you approach making?
+What would you make?
+What method would you use? (pg.
+178)
+			1. Summary (pg.
+181)
+		1. Prototoype the system with sticky notes (pg.
+179, figure 5-13)